50 famous paintings and the stories behind them

 - Year: 1650

 A masterpiece of the Spanish Baroque, Velázquez's introspective portrait of his atelier assistant, Juan de Pareja, was met with applause from contemporaries.
-An artist in his own right, Pareja wasn't Velázquez's assistant by choice—he was the artist's slave.
-Shortly after the painting was finished, Pareja was freed and went on to work as a painter in Madrid.
+An artist in his own right, Pareja wasn't Velázquez's assistant by choice—he was enslaved by the artist.
+Shortly after the painting was finished, Pareja was freed and worked as a painter in Madrid.

 Manuel Osorio Manrique de Zuñiga